- Help & Support

 Follow these seven simple steps to protect yourself online:

 Emergency notifications - If you have a text-capable cell phone, make sure it is entered correctly into the university's emergency text messaging service.
 Should an emergency develop on the Athens campus, you could receive timely information about the situation via automated text message.

 We are required by law to take measures on our network to address copyright violations.
 If you are detected downloading or uploading copyrighted materials, you will receive a warning after your first offense.
-A second offense will get you blocked on the network and will require a personal visit to the OIT Service Desk to restore service.
+A second offense will get you blocked on the network and will require a personal visit to the Tech Depot to restore service.
 A third offense will result in an ongoing network block and a referral to the Office of Community Standards.

 iTunes, Pandora, Spotify, and other legal services will not get you blocked.
 Torrenting copyrighted files WILL get you blocked.